alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explains the physical keyboard actions and the OS interrupts.
+The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.
 Depending on your browser's algorithm and if you are in